Machatronics/Uni_Thesis/README.md

 # Uni_Thesis

-AGV disabled wheelchair.
+AGV disabled wheelchair software part.
 RPi and Arduino used for this task.
 Communication is via Serial Communication.